 Mysterium Review - Game Components (Credit: Libellud)

-Looking at Mysterium
+Looking At Mysterium

-When playing this game, we found it easy to incorporate elements of role-play into every turn for added spice.
+When playing this game, we found it easy to incorporate elements of role-playing into every turn for added spice.
 Since the beautifully depicted characters have their own backstories in the instruction manual, you've got a solid foundation to make the game even more immersive.
 Try putting on your best Scottish accent as you muddle through the ghost's 'visions', and inject some rivalry in there.
-You're all psychics after all, it's a niche business.
+You're all psychics, after all, it's a niche business.

 Perhaps your character doesn't agree with the use of crystal balls, or maybe (as we experienced) they fall in love with each other, resulting in a sham marriage and a hasty divorce.
 If you enjoy tabletops, rich characterisation, and don't mind using your imagination, this is a good way to make every game of Mysterium unique.
 Plus, it's a good way to fill up the long pauses as the ghost selects vision cards at the start of every round.

 The set-up takes a while, and the long pauses that I mentioned before can be a little tedious.
 The game is one that requires a bit of patience to get going, so don't play unless you have a little bit of time on your hands.

 It's not a Risk level of time investment, but it does require some brainpower - especially when you're interpreting visions.
 You've got to channel your psychic energy, and that takes effort.
 The game is complex, and definitely one that you learn as you play.
 I advise watching play-throughs on YouTube first, this definitely helped us muddle through the more fiddly aspects of the game.

 Final Thoughts On Mysterium